jprivillaso/jprivillaso/README.md

 Throughout my career, I have made it my priority to combine academic and professional skills.
 That’s why I am pursuing a Master’s degree in Software Engineering at Harvard University Extension School.
 Additionally, I have had the opportunity to work for large scale enterprises in different industries, spanning Frontend, Backend, DevOps, and Leadership roles.

-I'm currently working at Energicos GmbH, where I lead a team of 6 engineers and have fun building a product for reducing the carbon footprint
+I'm currently working at Energicos GmbH leading a team of 6 engineers, and building a product for reducing the carbon footprint.

 ## 🚀 Social Media